 The restyling for 1969 added more heft to the body as width and length again increased.
 The curb weight went up markedly, too.
 V-8 power returns to Mustang with the 302 cubic-inch small-block.

 Due to the larger body and revised front-end styling, the 1969 models (but less so in 1970) had a notable aggressive stance.

 The 1969 models featured “quad headlamps” which disappeared to make way for a wider grille and a return to standard headlamps in the 1970 models.

 This switch back to standard headlamps was an attempt to tame the aggressive styling of the 1969 model, which some felt was too extreme and hurt sales, but 1969 production exceeded the 1970 total.

-The new model, called the “Mustang II,” was introduced on Sept.
+The new model called the “Mustang II,” was introduced on Sept.
 21, 1973, two months before the first 1973 oil crisis.
-Its reduced size allowed it to compete against successful imported sports coupés such as the Datsun 240Z, Toyota Celica and the European Ford Capri (then Ford-built in Germany and Britain, sold in U.S. by Mercury).
+Its reduced size allowed it to compete against successful imported sports coupés such as the Datsun 240Z, Toyota Celica, and the European Ford Capri.
+(The Capri was Ford-built in Germany and Britain, but sold in the U.S. by Mercury).